matias-ceau/scripts/docs/scripts/qutebrowser-modify-source-bookmarks.sh.md

-# Qutebrowser Source Bookmarks Sync
+# Qutebrowser Source Bookmarks Modifier

 ---

-**qutebrowser-modify-source-bookmarks.sh**: Syncs local Qutebrowser bookmarks to chezmoi directory.
+**qutebrowser-modify-source-bookmarks.sh**: A script to sync Qutebrowser bookmarks and sessions between local and chezmoi directories.

 ---

 ### Dependencies

-- `chezmoi`: A tool for managing configuration files across machines using a single source of truth.
+- `chezmoi`: A tool for managing your dotfiles across multiple machines.
+This script uses it for syncing the configuration.
-- `fd`: A simple, fast, and user-friendly alternative to `find` (ensure it's installed for file discovery).
+- `fd`: A simple, fast and user-friendly alternative to `find`.
+This is used in the script to locate YAML session files.
+- `bash`: The script is written in Bash, so it needs a compatible shell to run.

 ### Description

-This script is designed to facilitate the synchronization of bookmarks and quickmarks from your local Qutebrowser configuration to a repository managed by `chezmoi`.
-The primary objective is to ensure that your browsing data is consistently updated and backed up.
+This script is designed to streamline the process of syncing Qutebrowser bookmarks and quickmarks between local storage and a chezmoi-managed configuration directory.

-Here's a breakdown of the script's components:

-- **Variables**:
-  - `local_book`: Points to the local bookmarks file.
-  - `chezm_book`: The destination for the bookmarks in the chezmoi directory.
-  - `local_quick` and `chezm_quick`: Similarly defined for quickmarks.
+#### Key Components:
-  - `local_sessions` and `sessions`: Define local and chezmoi locations for session files.
+- **Local and ChezMoi Paths**: It defines variables for local and chezmoi paths for bookmarks, quickmarks, and session files, utilizing XDG environment variables for flexibility.

-- **Sleep Command**: The script initiates a 20-second pause to allow any quickmark modifications that might require updating.

-- **File Operations**:
-  - The script first copies local quickmarks to the chezmoi quickmarks location.
+- **Quickmark Sync**: The script waits for 20 seconds (presumably to accommodate the addition of quickmarks) and then copies the content of the local quickmarks to the chezmoi equivalent.
-  - It then copies bookmarks in a similar manner.

-- **Session Management**:
+- **Bookmark Sync**: Similar to quickmarks, the local bookmarks are directly copied to the chezmoi bookmarks directory.
-  - It uses `fd` to locate `.yml` session files within the local sessions directory.
-  - If a session file does not already exist in the chezmoi directory, it will be added.
+- **Session File Management**: It scans for `.yml` session files in the local sessions directory.
+For each session file found, it checks if it exists in the chezmoi sessions directory.
+If not, it uses `chezmoi add` to track it, followed by copying the session content.
-  - The script copies the sessions to the designated destination, ensuring all session information is synchronized.

 ### Usage

-To use this script, you can simply execute it from the terminal:
+Make sure you have the required dependencies installed.
+To run the script, you can execute the following command in your terminal:

 ```bash
 bash /home/matias/.scripts/qutebrowser-modify-source-bookmarks.sh
 ```

-It is also suitable to be assigned to a keybinding in your window manager or setup for automatic execution at a specific interval or event.
+It is recommended to run this script periodically or bind it to a specific key in your window manager (qtile) for ease of use.

 ---

 > [!TIP]
-> The script uses a fixed sleep time which may not be efficient.
-Consider checking for file modifications instead of waiting, to enhance performance.
-Also, ensure error handling is included for better resilience against potential failures, such as inaccessible files or directories.
-Adding a logging mechanism could help track the sync process.
+> The script utilizes a `sleep` command that might not be necessary.
+If the synchronization frequently fails due to timing issues, consider handling the quickmark addition more gracefully.
+Additionally, the commented-out lines suggest an intent to commit the changes made to the bookmarks; you might want to integrate this functionality cleanly into the script, ensuring version control is handled effectively.